 I am here to make a sincere effort that no matter what each day holds, every child is taken care of in my class, learns and has fun while doing so.

 Mrs. Luciya Vaz

 Motto : I love learning and I want to help students to love it too.

 I have been teaching for the past 20 years, and I still treasure every minute I spend with my students.
-My endeavour is that they discover their own talents and feel good about themselves.
+My endeavour is to let them discover their own talents and feel good about themselves.
 It is my firm belief that the use of creativity while teaching helps students concentrate.
-With a true spirit of dedication, patience and care, I wish to instill in them a sense of curiosity to discover what is true; how to think and choose right over wrong and also how to gain wisdom, so they will some day make the world a brighter, better place.
+With a true spirit of dedication, patience and care, I wish to instil in them a sense of curiosity to discover what is true, how to think and choose right over wrong and also how to gain wisdom, so they will some day make the world a brighter, better place.